Mathematics is fundamental to science

 Investigations with populations: Sample size, reducing Bias and improving and reliability

-The more data that is collected, without error the more reliable the observation.
-However, it may be difficult to determine the sample size required for each investigation.
+The more data that is collected, without error, the more reliable the observation.
+However, it may be challenging to determine the sample size required for each investigation.
 The following links may help you in making this decision.

 - What is the meaning of sample size?

 - more to add here…

 - Randomised clinical trials and epidemiological studies and their limitations a Ted-ed video

 While it is beyond the scope of this course to have you actually apply more complex statistics to your own work, you will be expected to at least become familiar with the type of commonly used tests in science.
 This is especially relevant when you start to read scientific papers.
 Students completing a higher level of mathematics will obviously have an advantage when studying science, especially at a tertiary level.

 The following are some links that should help you.